-Much of my ongoing work is for the online travel publication, PlanetWare, which use my specialties as an on-location travel writer.
+Much of my ongoing work is for the online travel publication, PlanetWare, which uses my specialties as an on-location travel writer.

 Aside from travel reporting, I have authored a dozen magazine articles and developed several professional photos for print.
 I have also generated hundreds of commercial blog posts that add to my extensive Writing Portfolio.

-Much of my work centers around travel and the outdoors.
+Much of my work centers around travel and the Great Outdoors.
 I strive to relate my curiosities and interests to my readers.